cc5212/2019-reddit-comments/README.md

 # Results

 We had some troubles working with the JSON Object, as the standard library provided for the lab didn't include DataFrames nor a method to read from a JSON.
-That was fixed downloading the additional libraries, after we failed to parse the data to TSV with PIG (because the comments had line breaks).
+That was fixed downloading the additional libraries, after we failed to parse the data to TSV with PIG (because the comments had line breaks and stuff like that).

-We also had some troubles trying to use the file compressed in BZ2, the process failed in the large file this process.
-A possible explanation is that CBZip2InputStream, which the current version of Hadoop in the server uses to decompress files in this format, is not threadsafe and fails when combining with Spark.
-We solve this decompressing the file before running our Spark tasks.
+We also had some troubles trying to use the file compressed in BZ2, with an Index Out of Bounds Exception.
+A possible explanation is that CBZip2InputStream, which the current version of Hadoop in the server uses to decompress files in this format, is not threadsafe and in result fails when combining with Spark.
+We solve this issue by decompressing the file before running our Spark job.

-Our runtimes where about 6 to 20 minutes, the last one when we searched for common valuable redditors though subreddits.
+Our runtimes were about 6 to 20 minutes, the last one when we searched for commons valuable redditors though subreddits.

-We found the day withs more comments is Tuesday, almost every week, and the day with significantly fewer comments is Sunday.
+We found the day with more comments is Tuesday, almost every week, and the day with significantly fewer comments is Sunday.

-The hour of the day identified with almost the double of comments than the hour with least, with are between 05:00 and 15:00 hours UTC±00:00

 The timeframe with more comments is between 05:00 and 15:00 UTC±00:00, almost doubling the hour with least comments.
 If we take in consideration the fact that Reddit was used mostly in the US, the results are consistent with the typical sleeping hours of most populated areas in North America.